WeedMan Banner Image

 bee on flower

 Here at Mosquito Hero, we strive to be a friend to pollinators, and we’re so glad that you do too!
 While there are many factors that contribute to the loss of bees and other pollinators–including parasites, diet and nutrition, lack of genetic diversity, habitat loss, beekeeping management practices, weather, and viruses–we understand that pesticide use has been a focal point of concerns regarding pollinator decline.
 Rest assured that we are vitally interested in ensuring the health of pollinators and reducing any environmental impacts from our services.
-Out of an abundance of caution for the health of domestic or native bees and other pollinators, Mosquito Hero has a pollinator policy in place to guide our decision-making with regards to our products and how we use them.
+Out of an abundance of caution for the health of domestic or native bees and other pollinators, Mosquito Hero has a pollinator policy in place to guide our decision-making with regards to our products and how we use them

-Mosquito Hero’s Best Management Practices
+Mosquito Hero’s Best Practices

-We Are Alert to Blooming Plants
+We are Alert to Blooming Plants

 Before treating a landscape with an insecticide, we survey the property for the presence of flowering plants and weeds that are attractive to pollinators so we can avoid them when applying insecticide.
 Insecticides pose the greatest risks to pollinators when products are sprayed on plants that are attractive to pollinators while they are blooming.

 Before using any pesticide, we always read the label and look for language regarding pollinators.
-EPA-registered pesticides have specific language in their directions for use; some have a specific Pollinator Protection Box that points out important safety information for using the pesticide around pollinators.
+PMRA-registered pesticides have specific language in their directions for use; some have a specific Pollinator Protection Box that points out important safety information for using the pesticide around pollinators.

 We always read the pesticide label for insight on how dangerous a product is to pollinators.
 For pesticides that are hazardous to pollinators, we limit potential exposure by applying the product during times when the pollinators will not be attracted to them, before blooms develop or after petals fall.
 If products must be applied during a bloom, we do not apply directly to blooms to minimize pollinator exposure.